-When you’re looking for a new front door, you might be concerned about home security.
+When you’re looking for a new exterior door, you might be concerned about home security.
 Your door is an entry point for both welcome guests and uninvited intruders – but how can you be sure that it’ll do its job of keeping out the latter?
 When it comes to security, a fiberglass door is far stronger and safer than wood.
 Here, New Jersey Siding & Windows, Inc. offers an in-depth comparison of fiberglass vs. wood door security and explains what makes fiberglass the optimal choice for you and your home.

 But First, What Is Fiberglass?